 The Integrated Biomedical Sciences (IBS) is an undifferentiated first-year core curriculum that serves as the entry point for six doctoral programs housed in the University of Kentucky College of Medicine.
 Students are admitted to IBS and, at the end of the IBS year, select their doctoral programs in one of these basic science departments:

-For specific questions or any information not available on the IBS web site, please contact the IBS Office using the Contact Form, by emailing us at firstname.lastname@example.org, or by calling us at (859) 323-0004 or toll free at (866) 239-0004.
+For specific questions or any information not available on the IBS website, please contact us by either using the Contact Form, e-mailing us at firstname.lastname@example.org, or by calling us at (859) 218-6745 or toll-free at (866) 239-0004.
 We look forward to hearing from you!